-- Can I join my student for their appointment at the Career Center, or speak to their counselor myself?
+- Can I join my student for their appointment at the Center for Career Design & Development, or speak to their advisor myself?

 - What other offices does your department work with to ensure student success?

-- The Center for Career Design and Development is part of the Student Success Collaborative, five departments within the Division of Student Affairs that help students connect their academic and personal experiences, and ensure success in achieving their goals.
-Additionally, the Center for Career Design and Development's counseling team collaborates with faculty in each School to better meet the needs of their target student populations.
+- The Center for Career Design & Development is part of the Student Success Collaborative, five departments within the Division of Student Enrollment, Engagement, and Success that help students connect their academic and personal experiences, and ensure success in achieving their goals.
+Additionally, the Center for Career Design & Development's counseling team collaborates with faculty in each School to better meet the needs of their target student populations.

 - My student already graduated.
-Can they use the Center for Career Design and Development's services?
+Can they use the Center for Career Design & Development's services?

 - What percentage of Hofstra students have a job upon graduation?
 Should my student be considering Graduate School after Hofstra?

 - This information is available through Hofstra's Graduate Outcomes reports.
 As for the consideration of Graduate School, each program of study carries different requirements and qualifications for employment.
 While some fields require a graduate degree for entry- or mid-level positions, other fields may see the holding of a graduate degree without pertinent work experience as an over-qualification.
 Our team can help your student navigate their field of interest to determine when and how further education should be best pursued.